 Using Digital Platforms for Agriculture, Health and Nutrition - Niger (2022)

-GOAL Niger conducted a study attempting to verify the relationship between the use of VIAMO digital platform and users' socio-demographic characteristics in its programing.
-Results showed higher utilization by younger age groups and males.
+GOAL Niger conducted a study attempting to verify the relationship between the use of VIAMO digital platform and users’ socio-demographic characteristics in its programming.
+Results showed higher utilisation by younger age groups and males.
 The brief stresses the importance in understanding who is not benefitting from modern technologies and tailor roll out according to gaps.

 Expanding Social Behaviour Change (SBC) boundaries to improve food and nutrition security - Niger (2022)